From the Ambanis to the Lees: Top 10 Richest Asian Families to Know About

 As per Bloomberg, the South Korean electronic giant had a revenue of USD 235 billion in 2022.
 The same year in October, Lee was appointed the executive chairman of the company.
 The post was left vacant since the demise of his father.
 A Samsung statement, announcing the news read, “The Board cited the current uncertain global business environment and the pressing need for stronger accountability and business stability in approving the recommendation.”

-(Main image credit: Sujite Jaiswal/ AFP; Feature World Economic Forum from Cologny, Switzerland, CC BY-SA 2.0, via Wikimedia Commons)
+(Main image credit: Sujit Jaiswal/ AFP; Featured image credit: World Economic Forum from Cologny, Switzerland, CC BY-SA 2.0, via Wikimedia Commons)